 - Financing includes $1,000 minimum eligible repairs with no maximum repair amount.

 SONYMA Neighborhood Revitalization

-The Neighborhood Revitalization program packs a big punch: Borrowers can apply for financing to buy or renovate a primary home in a designated area.
+The Neighborhood Revitalization program packs a big punch: Borrowers who qualify the Achieving the Dream program can apply for additional financing to buy or renovate a primary home in a designated area.
 With this program, buyers can get up to $20,000 for renovation costs.
-There are credit, income and employment requirements to qualify.

 SONYMA Graduate to Homeownership